 The concept of physical office space is changing rapidly.
 The global pandemic resulted in severe lockdowns worldwide, forcing organizations to employ containment measures.
-As businesses move back to traditional workplaces, there is growing interest in the cost-effective option of sharing workspaces called coworking spaces.
-Commercial real estate has picked up on this trend, and according to The Business Research Company, the co-working space market is expected to have a CAGR of 18.9% by 2026.
+As businesses return to traditional workplaces, there is growing interest in the cost-effective option of sharing workspaces called co-working spaces.
+Commercial real estate has picked up on this trend, and according to The Business Research Company, the co-working space market is expected to have a CAGR of 18.9% by 2026

 The rise of coworking

-Many businesses are reconsidering their office work culture, and the convenience of coworking spaces is attractive.
-The rental fee for coworking spaces typically includes office space, office furniture, wireless internet connection, hardware, software, and other amenities.
+Many businesses are reconsidering their office work culture, and the convenience of co-working spaces is attractive.
+The rental fee for co-working spaces typically includes office space, furniture, wireless internet connection, hardware, software, and other amenities.

 Access control challenges in coworking spaces

-Multiple organizations sharing a coworking space may have different security policies.
-The people who share the coworking space will never remain constant, especially when property owners offer daily rental services for office workspaces.
-This means that different working professionals will be visiting the workspace, and not all of them require permanent access.
-It is difficult to store the details of workers who use the shared offices given the dynamic nature of coworking spaces.
+Multiple organizations sharing a co-working space may have different security policies.
+The people who share the co-working space will never remain constant, especially when property owners offer daily rental services for office workspaces.
+Other working professionals will visit the workspace; not all require permanent access.
+Given the dynamic nature of co-working spaces, storing the details of workers who use the shared offices takes work.
 All these considerations give rise to the security risks described below.

 Internet and Data Security

 Organizations in a shared workspace share the amenities, including internet access.
-Data breaches and malware attacks threaten the security of coworking spaces.
+Data breaches and malware attacks threaten the security of co-working spaces.
 The property manager must deploy controlled access to the networking resources.
 Some entrepreneurs may rent the space longer, while freelancers may use a daily pass.
-Therefore, a small loophole in access control is all that a hacker needs for a data breach.
+Therefore, a small access control loophole is all a hacker needs for a data breach.

 Unlike traditional office spaces, coworking spaces are shared by multiple organizations.
 Some companies may rent a space close to their competitors for potential data theft.
 Coworking spaces must have multiple levels of security and access control to ensure that only authorized personnel enters critical areas.

 All the gates, doors, and pathways must be armed with physical access control systems (PACS).
-Mobile access control is becoming the new standard for coworking spaces as it allows authorized individuals to use their smartphone credentials to gain access.
-Given the risks of COVID-19, no one wants to touch surfaces frequented by other people, so touchless access control is increasingly important.
+Mobile access control is becoming the new standard for co-working spaces, allowing authorized individuals to use their smartphone credentials to gain access.
+Touchless access control is increasingly gaining importance.
 Multiple access control methods have to be employed to ensure physical security.

 Lockable and protected space

-Ensuring the physical safety of equipment and data within coworking spaces is critical.
-Organizations that rent coworking spaces for long term expect lockable, private storage for their equipment and data.
+Ensuring the physical safety of equipment and data within co-working spaces is critical.
+Organizations renting long-term co-working spaces expect lockable, private storage for their equipment and data.
 Access to these protected areas or vaults must be restricted to only authorized people.
 Commercial property owners must employ strong security policies and strategies to mitigate safety and security risks.
 (Also Read – Maximizing security in commercial buildings)